 After an emotional 2018 that saw head coach Lester Ricard and defensive coordinator Marcus Brown both resign in early September, Cecil Thomas took over and led Walker to an 8-4 season and first-round playoff game loss to Hahnville.
 Walker High School’s roster includes senior quarterback Ethan McMasters throwing passes to wide receivers Jalen Cook and Brian Thomas, both of whom are legit college prospects.

-Plus, with Keondre Brown body slamming fools left and right, this is a team to be reckoned with in Louisiana’s Class 5A this football season.
+Plus, with Keondre Brown body slamming fools left and right, this was a team to be reckoned with in Louisiana’s Class 5A.

 This article was originally published August 22, 2019.